RenoXF/Whatsapp-Gateway/README.md

 1. run in new terminal
 2. `tmux attach -t 0`

-## How to Send Messages to Group Chats

-1. go to folder src --> controller
-2. rename `ChatController.ts` into what ever you want (ChatController.backup.txt for example)
-3. rename `ChatController.txt` to `ChatController.ts`
-4. build

 ## How to Get Group ID
 1. open https://web.whatsapp.com/
 2. open the Group Profile